ericfzhu/website/README.md

 1. What's New
 2. Project overview
-3. Product deliverables
-4. Design guidelines
+3. Design guidelines
-5. Style guides
+4. Style guides

 ## 1. What's New

 ## 2. Project overview

-## 3. Product deliverables
+This is a project to learn how to use Jekyll to create a website.

-## 4. Design guidelines
+## 3. Design guidelines

-## 5. Style guides
+## 4. Style guides